Your little “Who” is growing up faster than you ever thought possible, and school is just around the corner. YIKES!

 Help Him Identify His Shapes

-Help him get ready for kindergarten by letting him play with kid-friendly stamps like these solid shape stamps or these outlined shape stamps.
-Let him stamp away to his heart’s content on a doodle pad, then have him show it to Dad that evening and point out all the shapes he remembers!
+Help him get ready for kindergarten by letting him play with kid-friendly solid foam shapes or these outlined shape stamps.
+Let him stamp away to his heart’s content on a doodle pad, then have him show it to Dad that evening and point out all the shapes he remembers.

 Let Him Practice His Cutting Skills